ricardoricarte/ricardoricarte/README.md

 Since very early in my life, I started to fall in love with technology😍This love helped me to develop a very good technological mentality and gave me the curiosity to learn more.
 I firmly believe that no amount of knowledge is sufficient knowledge.🧠

-🚀🚀 I Have Experience with these Technologies. 🚀🚀
+🚀🚀 I Have Experience with these Technologies... 🚀🚀

 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=whitehttps://www.linkedin.com/in/ze-ricardo/)](https://www.linkedin.com/in/ze-ricardo/)